picmi/help/docs/business/article/inviting-for-jobs.md

     * Type in a name or email in **Search applications** to narrow the search
     * Select **Jobs** to narrow people
     * Select **Dates** on each to change setting shown
-9. Select the people row <span class="mdi mdi-checkbox-marked-outline"></span> to invite
+9. Select the people row :::icon checkbox-marked-outline::: to invite
 10. Click **Add Email and Name**
 11. When you are ready, click **Send**